How to Become a Freelance Writer

 I don’t have a specific formula for freelance writing success, but I have discovered that there are a few major steps you should take in order to be any good at this at all.

 If you’re just starting off as a fledgling freelancer and don’t have any clients, email as many publications and websites as you can.

-If you need some ideas on how to pitch an idea to an editor, check out Mediabistro’s “How to Pitch” section.
-It gives you the contact info of some of big name editors as well as how to craft your pitch.
+If you need some ideas on what publications to pitch to as a fledgling freelancer, check out Jorden Makelle’s blog here.
 Be sure to research what the publication or website is all about before you contact them.
 This way, you’ll get a better idea of what they’re looking for.